kougianos/DEAL/README.md

 ## DEAL
-DEAL mini game implemented in Python 3.
+DEAL terminal mini game implemented in Python 3.

 ### Prerequisites
 Have python 2/3 installed on your PC.